The refined local lifting problem for cyclic covers of order four

 \section{Geometric set up}

 Recall that $\phi$ is a $\mathbb{Z}/4$-extension $k[[z_2]]/k[[x]]$, where $k$ is an algebraically closed field of characteristic $2$.
 One may associate with $\phi$ a unique \emph{Katz-Gabber cover}, a.k.a., \emph{HKG cover} (see \cite{MR579791} and \cite{MR867916}) $W_2 \xrightarrow[]{\phi} \mathbb{P}^1_k \cong \Proj k[x,w]$ that is \begin{itemize} \item totally ramified above $x=0$, and such that \item the formal completion above $0$ yields $k[[z_2]]/k[[x]]$. \end{itemize} From now on, we will identify $\phi$ with its corresponding HKG-over.
-Theorem \ref{theoremlifttowerz4} is thus equivalent to the following version for one-point-covers, which is compatible with the language used in \cite{MR3194815} and allows us to only deal with rational functions instead of Laurent series.
+Theorem \ref{theoremlifttowerz4} is thus equivalent to the following version for one-point-covers.
+It is not only compatible with the language in \cite{MR3194815} but also allows us to deal with rational functions instead of Laurent series.